schlegel11/JFXAnimation/README.md

 ### Features

--  Define the animation in a relative way, based on different percentage values, related to a total animation duration
+-  Define the animation in a relative way, based on different percentage values, related to a total animation duration or with a default absolute time.
 -  Multiple target observers per action
 -  Define the animation in a complete lazy evaluated way
 -  Finish events for every step/action
 -  Specific or global interpolator for all animation actions
+-  Use dynamic end values or interpolators which can be exchanged at runtime
 -  Transfer your current CSS animations easily to JavaFX
 -  Create animations simply for multiple animation objects